 - 1 pinch sea salt (optional)

-- Halve 1 small, ripe, seedless watermelon and scoop out rounded Tablespoon amounts (or cube with a knife).
+- Halve a ripe seedless watermelon and scoop out rounded Tablespoon amounts (or cube with a knife).
 Arrange on a parchment-lined baking sheet.
-Freeze until firm - about 3-4 hours.
+Freeze until firm – about 3-4 hours.

 - In the meantime, halve another small seedless watermelon and add the fruit (leaving the rind behind) to a blender.
 Blend on high, adding a touch of water if needed (I didn’t), until completely smooth and pureed.

 - OPTIONAL: Drape a large, thin dish towel over a mixing bowl and pour over juice.
 Then gather corners, lift up and squeeze the juice out leaving the pulp behind – there shouldn’t be much, but this makes the juice extra smooth.
 Transfer to a mason jar, cover, and refrigerate – should keep for 3-4 days, or more.

-- Once watermelon is frozen, add ~ 4 cups frozen watermelon (I found this was about three-quarters of one small watermelon), coconut milk, lime juice, and watermelon juice to a blender and blend on low until creamy and smooth.
+- Once watermelon is frozen, add ~ 4 cups (amount as original recipe is written // adjust if altering batch size) frozen watermelon (I found 4 cups was about three-quarters of one small watermelon), coconut milk, lime juice, and watermelon juice to a blender and blend on low until creamy and smooth.
 You will need to scrape down the sides and blend on low to encourage it along.
 If it has trouble blending, add a bit more watermelon juice, but not too much or it will become too thin.

 - Once the slushie is blended and smooth, taste and adjust flavor as needed.
-Add more coconut milk for creaminess, lime for brightness, a pinch of salt to enhance sweetness, or 1 Tbsp sweetener of choice to sweeten.
-Blend and sample again - repeat as needed.
+Add more coconut milk for creaminess, lime for brightness, a pinch of salt to enhance sweetness, or sweetener of choice to sweeten.
+Blend and sample again – repeat as needed.

 - Serve in empty watermelon rinds or chilled serving glasses and garnish with a lime wedge.

 - This recipe serves 2 generously.
 Best when fresh!
 TIP: Freeze leftovers in Popsicle molds.